Blockitus/discontinued-crafting-ccip/README.md

 ```

 ### Deploying contracts

-**Note: Remember before do this you need had the set up your enviroment variables.**
+**Note: Remember before doing this, you need to have set up your environment variables.**

 Set up
 ```bash